iterative/dvc.org/content/docs/studio/user-guide/change-team-plan-and-size.md

   additional seats.
 The payable amount is prorated based on the number of days remaining in the billing period.
 - **If you are decreasing the number of seats** a prorated credit will be added to your account for the remaining days in the billing period.
-You can apply for a future payment.
+It will be applied automatically for future payment.

 The total payable amount or credit balance will be displayed for you to `Confirm`.